Lessons from the Costa Rica government breach

 - Anomaly analysis.
 In this form of security monitoring, automation built into the security system attempts to detect unusual activity.

 - Proactive forensics.
-In this form of security monitoring, the security team is given tools to investigate and analyze all the activity in the system in order to detect malicious behavior, poor practices, design security controls, and more.
+In this form of security monitoring, the security team uses tools to investigate and analyze all the activity in the system.
+The objective is to detect malicious behavior, poor practices, design security controls, and more.

 Finally, we need to design the overall security strategy and determine how to allocate our budget and personnel.